ministryofjustice/hmpps-send-legal-mail-staff-ui/README.md

 3. List the charts deployed by helm with command `helm list`
 4. List the deployments for this application with command `helm history hmpps-send-legal-mail-staff-ui`
 5. Given the application version you wish to rollback to, find the related revision number
-6. Rollback to that version with command `helm rollback send-legal-mail-to-prisons <revision-number>` replacing `<revision-number>` as appropriate
+6. Rollback to that version with command `helm rollback hmpps-send-legal-mail-staff-ui <revision-number>` replacing `<revision-number>` as appropriate

 ## Imported Types
 Some types are imported from the Open API docs for send-legal-mail-to-prisons-api and prison-register.